habibcilmd-cardiologist/dr-cil/content/en/services/aortic-valve-disease/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is aortic stenosis dangerous?"
+      answer: "Severe aortic stenosis can be fatal if untreated.
+Early diagnosis and treatment are important."
+    - question: "What are the symptoms of aortic valve disease?"
+      answer: "Chest pain, shortness of breath, fainting, and fatigue are the main symptoms."
+    - question: "What is TAVI?"
+      answer: "TAVI is aortic valve replacement via catheter without open heart surgery."
+    - question: "Can I exercise with aortic valve disease?"
+      answer: "In mild disease, yes.
+Heavy exercise should be restricted in severe disease."
+    - question: "What is life like after aortic valve surgery?"
+      answer: "After successful treatment, you can return to normal life.
+Regular follow-up is required."
 ---

 Aortic valve disease is dysfunction of the valve between the left ventricle and aorta.
 It has two main forms: aortic stenosis and aortic regurgitation.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating aortic valve diseases.